Torque values; BMW Airhead Motorcycles

 Manuals.....see article on this website: Torquespecs&problems.htm.

-14 foot-pounds.
-For those with dual-plug conversions, you might have short 1/2" or the 3/4" reach plugs at the bottom, depending on if a washer or welding was done and what size plug was selected.
-For 3/4" reach 14 mm plugs, use the same values as for the top plugs.
+14-15 foot-pounds.
+For those with dual-plug conversions, you might have short 1/2" reach or the 3/4" reach plugs at the bottom, depending on if a washer or welding was done and what size plug was selected.
+For 3/4" reach 14 mm bottom plugs which must be used with welding or 1/4" washer-spacer, use the same values as for the top plugs.
 For bottom 1/2" reach 14 mm plugs, specification is about 12-14 foot-pounds on clean and dry threads....be very cautious, use about 10-12 foot-pounds if anti-seize is used; you may have to increase this SLIGHTLY to get a good contact/crush on the crush washer.
 If you have 12 mm 1/2" reach bottom plugs, use a bit less and with antiseize compound.

 Anti-seize compound works into metal, so be cautious if you install spark plugs without such compound if the compound was used previously.
 Doing it by feel on a fresh crush washer works OK, provided you are not ham-fisted.

-M6 nut on the end of the automatic advance unit on models up through 1978: 4 foot-pounds.
+M6 nut on the end of the automatic advance unit on models up through 1978: 4 foot-pounds, which is 48 inch-pounds.
 Be careful!
 DO NOT USE NOR DEPEND on the accuracy of a 75 or 100 foot pound clicker wrench at such a low setting (even if it can be set that low).
 DO NOT USE A FOOT-POUND WRENCH.
 Do it by hand, or do it with an INCH-POUND wrench.
 Going over 48 INCH-pounds is really not necessary.
 It is perfectly OK to use less than 48 INCH-pounds.
 It is good form to use a FRESH waverly washer.
-It is not terribly UNusual to find that someone has over-torqued this nut; yet it is not yet broken (and maybe not yet cracked) the threaded portion of the camshaft...not yet!
-The threads could already be weakened.
+It is not terribly UNusual to find that someone has over-torqued this nut; yet the camshaft threaded stub end is not yet broken (and maybe not yet cracked).
+Thus, the threads could already be weakened.
 Be very cautious.
 I always torque this nut by hand, with a very small 4 (max 6) inch wrench.
 If you do not have a good feel for torque, especially torque that breaks things, use a torque wrench.
 Use 38-40 INCH-pounds to start with, and a fresh waverly washer.
 Remember: My personal limit as shown above is that 4 foot pounds; and when that is multiplied by 12 that means 48 INCH-pounds.
 If you have an INCH-OUNCE wrench, guess how you calculate inch-ounces? yes, the conversion factor is near the top of this page.
 Your day is ruined if you snap off the tip!
 SO: be very careful!!!

 Rocker arm adjustment lock nut: 13-16 foot-pounds (some say 12, and I agree)